refinedev/refine/documentation/docs/api-reference/antd/hooks/table/useTable.md

 import SearchPreview from "./\_partial-use-table-search-live-preview.md";
 import RelationalLivePreview from "./\_partial-use-table-relational-live-preview.md";

-By using `useTable`, you are able to get properties that are compatible with Ant Design [`<Table>`][table] component.
-All features such as sorting, filtering and pagination comes as out of box.
+By using `useTable`, you can get properties that are compatible with Ant Design [`<Table>`][table] component.
+All features such as sorting, filtering, and pagination come out of the box.
 Under the hood it uses [`useList`](/docs/api-reference/core/hooks/data/useList/) for the fetch.

 For all the other features, you can refer to the Ant Design [`<Table>`][table] documentation.